rachkat/interactive-data-visualization-r/README.md

 - **Reflection**: I explored the broader significance of linear regression in predictive analytics, emphasizing both its strengths and its limitations.

 The combination of **hands-on coding, interactive tools, and theoretical reflection** highlights how analytics is both a technical and interpretive discipline.

+---

+## Skills Demonstrated
+- Interactive visualization in R using **ggplot2** and **plotly**
+- Exploratory data analysis on multivariate datasets
+- Evaluating regression models with **R²** and diagnostics
+- Communicating insights through professional documentation